Little submarine robots attacking cancer cells? Not quite, but nanodevices have a future in cancer therapy. From Scientific American:

 nanofibers.
 Scientists are recruiting carbon nanotubes in the fight

 against cancer, too.
-A report published online this week by the Proceedings of the National Academy of Sciences suggests that when paired with a modified laser beam, the rods can act as tiny heaters to selectively destroy tumor cells.
+A report published online this week by the Proceedings of the National Academy of Sciences suggests that when paired with a modified laser beam, the rods can act as tiny heaters to selectively destroy tumor cells."One of the longstanding problems in medicine is how to cure cancer

 without harming normal body tissue," notes study co-author Hongjie Dai.